tommiv/ngx_http_imgproc/docs/01 - Installation.md

 #Installation

 ##Prerequisites
-All tips in this doc related to Ubuntu 12.04.
-If you use less popular OS, it's up to you do all this stuff below.
+All tips in this doc are related to Ubuntu 12.04.
+If you use less popular OS, it's up to you to do all this stuff below.

 You will need **git**.
-If you don't have git, just install it with packet manager
+If you don't have git, just install it with the packet manager

     sudo apt-get install git